Why is Regular Strategic Planning Imperative for Tech-Sector Success?

 Every business will see benefits from regular strategic plan development.
-However, organizations that operate within fast-paced industries, such as those in technology sectors, will see additional benefits from shorter intervals between planning sessions.
+However, organizations that operate within fast-paced industries, such as the technology sector, will see additional benefits from shorter intervals between planning sessions.

-Developing a long-term (one, two or three year) strategic plan is a great way to map out your company's vision, mission, values and priorities and to define where your organization sees itself at the end of that period, but it doesn’t allow for agility or adjustments along the way.
-While longer intervals may work well for companies that are less impacted by market transformations, organizations that need to adjust to rapid changes and advancements should review their strategy more regularly, at quarterly or monthly intervals.
+Developing a long-term (one, two or three year) strategic plan is a great way to map out your company's vision, mission, values, and priorities to define where your organization sees itself at the end of that period, but it doesn’t allow for agility or adjustments along the way.
+While longer intervals may work well for businesses that are less impacted by market transformations, organizations that need to adjust to rapid changes benefit from quarterly or monthly strategy reviews.

 During ongoing strategic plan reviews, you will not overhaul your entire long-term plan.
 Instead, you will review goals and metrics, assess progress and deviations, review your sector's socio-economic landscape, and maintain organizational and team alignment.
-By adopting an agile strategic planning process, your organization can become proactive, rather than reactive.
-Instead of a document that is filed away and forgotten, your strategic plan instead becomes a cyclical, living process that permeates throughout your organization.
+By adopting an agile strategic planning process, your organization can become proactive instead of reactive.
+Rather than developing a document that is filed away and forgotten, your strategic plan will instead become a cyclical, living process that permeates throughout your organization.

 Here are the three biggest benefits that your technology (or fast-paced) organization will gain from adhering to regular strategic plan reviews: